-Gel samples should be placed in an 1.5ml eppendorf tube with ~10ul of water, sealed with parafilm and labelled clearly.
+Gel samples should be placed in a 1.5ml eppendorf tube with ~10ul of water, sealed with parafilm and labelled clearly.
 It is fine to post gel samples at room temperature.
 Please post in a padded envelope if using the normal Royal Mail postal system as we have had eppendorfs pop open due to being passed through the rollers in the mailrooms.

-Solution samples, it is entirely sample dependant whether you post at room temp, on ice or on dry ice.
+Solution samples, it is entirely sample dependent whether you post at room temp, on ice or on dry ice.
 You know your sample best.
 We would recommend that you don’t post the sample on a Thursday or Friday as there is a danger that it will not arrive before the weekend so may spend the weekend in the back of a delivery van.

 If the analysis makes a significant contribution to a publication, then we would expect the member of the facility that carried out the majority of the analysis to be included as an author.